 Dogs can live longer in hospice than out of it — there is no limit to the amount of time spent in hospice!

 And, when it comes time to say goodbye, you’re able to spend every last moment with him.
 You don’t have to go to the veterinarian’s office to say goodbye in a cold room.
 You’re able to lay with your dog, on her favorite doggy bed next to her favorite toy, as she slips away peacefully.

 Dr. Dressler covers hospice for dogs, and the studies associated with hospice, in Chapter 25 of The Dog Cancer Survival Guide.
 Dr. D says the time may be right for hospice if you’re ready to stop focusing on treatment and start focusing on quality of life.

 You might be ready for hospice care when you become more focused on comfort than longevity.
 You might sense your dog’s last days coming.
 Her exhaustion might start to become more apparent.

-Just as Dr. Dressler says in The Dog Cancer Survival Guide, hospice doesn’t mean you’re giving up.
+Just as Dr. Dressler says, hospice doesn’t mean you’re giving up.
 And, I really want to emphasize this point because that’s the fear associated with hospice care.